Article 4 of the European Convention on Human Rights: Forced or compulsory labour (art.4(2))

-There is no definition of forced or compulsory labour in the ECHR.
+There is no definition of forced or compulsory labour in the Convention.

-The concept of forced labour was set out in Van der Mussele v Belgium where the ECtHR adopted the definition from the International Labour Organisation Convention of 1930, "all work or service which is exacted from any person under the menace of any penalty and for which he has not offered himself voluntarily".
-The ECtHR confirmed that there must be physical or mental constraint as well as involuntariness, injustice, oppression or avoidable hardship in order to constitute forced labour.
+The concept of forced labour was set out in Van der Mussele v Belgium, where the Court adopted the definition from the International Labour Organisation Convention of 1930: "all work or service which is exacted from any person under the menace of any penalty and for which he has not offered himself voluntarily".
+The Court confirmed that there must be physical or mental constraint as well as involuntariness, injustice, oppression or avoidable hardship in order to constitute forced labour.

-There is no explicit test for forced labour, but the ECtHR stated in Mussele that a range of circumstances will be considered, and the facts of the case will determine whether a particular service falls within the prohibition of forced or compulsory labour.
+There is no explicit test for forced labour, but the Court stated in Mussele that a range of circumstances will be considered, and the facts of the case will determine whether a particular service falls within the prohibition of forced or compulsory labour.

 Iverson v Norway held that the obligation on the individual to work must be excessive and disproportionate in order for the service to constitute forced labour.

 Exclusions (art.4(3))

 Section 3 of Article 4 ECHR provides four circumstances in which forced or compulsory labour, under section 2, do not apply.
-The exclusions apply to those in detention (prisoners), compulsory military service, the emergency services and any work which constitutes "normal civic obligations".
+The exclusions apply to those in detention (prisoners), compulsory military service, the emergency services, and any work which constitutes "normal civic obligations".

-CN and V v France interpreted the exclusions under Article 4(3) to also suggest guidance on “what shall not constitute forced labour" under Article 4(2).
+CN and V v France interpreted the exclusions under Article 4(3) to also suggest guidance on "what shall not constitute forced labour" under Article 4(2).

 These exclusions are justified by the idea of the general public interest.
-The ECtHR stated in Schmidt v Germany that the exclusions are based on "what is normal in the ordinary course of affairs".
+The Court stated in Schmidt v Germany that the exclusions are based on "what is normal in the ordinary course of affairs".

 Work done in the ordinary course of detention

 Prisoners, or those on conditional release, often undertake unpaid work during the course of their detention.
 Compulsory work in a forced labour institution would not violate Article 4(2) if carried out by prisoners as part of their rehabilitation.

-The ECtHR emphasised in De Wilde, Ooms and Versyp v Belgium the relevance of the compulsory work forming part of rehabilitation as well as being compatible with the general norms of work in detention within the relevant member state.
+The Court emphasised in De Wilde, Ooms and Versyp v Belgium the relevance of the compulsory work forming part of rehabilitation as well as being compatible with the general norms of work in detention within the relevant member state.